Sami Blood: Background

 During the twentieth century, Sámis were portrayed as savages through Swedish eyes in many film productions.
 At that time, Swedish society at large considered Sámis as being inferior, less intelligent, and unable to survive in a civilized city.
-On the one hand, they constantly tried to assimilate Sámi people, but on the other hand, they believed Sámis should be segregated and remain in their traditional way of life, so they never stopped emphasizing the difference between them.
+On the one hand, they tried to assimilate the Sámi people, but on the other hand, they believed Sámis should be segregated and remain in their traditional way of life, as integrating with Swedes might make the Sámi culture go exctinct.
+In the end, these conflicting goals still ended up emphasizing the difference between Swedes and Sámi.

 According to Monica Kim Mecsei, the past decades have witnessed the change of the depiction of Sámi culture in cinema, from an outsider perspective to an insider one.
 Sami Blood is exactly the example.
 It focuses on the youth of a Sámi girl Elle Marja (the other) and narrates her story of becoming someone else.
 Facing racism, some choose to isolate themselves in their own culture, while some choose to get into the main majority.
 Elle-Marja and her sister Njenna are in the same situation, but they make completely different choices.
 Elle-Marja desires to pass herself off as a “normal Swede” while Njenna is proud of her Sámi blood, refusing to make any changes.
 They are two typical attitudes toward the new culture.
 To be isolated, or to be assimilated?
 Sami Blood doesn't make value judgments on the options, but just presents the phenomenon to the audience.
 Neither of them is wrong or right.
 Young indigenous people face a self-identity crisis which was, is, and can be a universal problem all over the world.
 The story depicts the self-identity crisis of one Sámi girl, but more than that, it also focused on the dilemma among Sámi people.
 Thus, Sami Blood is supposed to be an important part of Sámi cinema in Swedish film history.

 According to Mescei, a certain Sámi iconography has been created since Sámi people first appeared on the screen in 1947.
 Sámis were associated with mountain highlands, hunting, gathering, reindeers, and nomadism.
 The Sámi people were represented with Sámi tents, turf huts, the colorful traditional costumes and skiers in snow-covered landscapes.
 This iconography was created to define Sámi culture in general and it was often used with an imperialistic and touristic view on Sámi culture.
 This reinforces a certain stereotype of the Sámi people.
 The Sámi people have stereotypically been portrayed as savages on the one hand who are barbaric and demonic in contrast to the Swedish or Norwegian people, on the other hand, they have been seen as the noble savages who live homogenously with nature, creating a romantic idea of Sámi identity.
 Sami Blood uses this Sámi iconography, not as a spectacle, but as an active part of the narrative.
 This is also an example of the inside perspective this film has on Sámi culture.